 Avery Archer, the Duke of Netherby, is only Harry Westcott’s guardian because the boy’s father died a year too early.
 Avery wouldn’t even have taken charge of his nearly grown step-cousin, except that his own father promised to look after Harry in the event of the Earl of Riverdale’s death.
 With the Earl’s death fresh on everyone’s mind, it strikes Avery as odd that the late Earl’s wife is sending their solicitor on a fool’s errand to find Riverdale’s bastard daughter and tell her that her allowance will be cut off now that her father has died.
 He likes the plan even less when the solicitor instead drags the girl to London and announces that she is the sole heir to the Earl of Riverdale’s fortune and that Harry and his sisters are the real bastard children.

-The premise for this series is just amazing.
+The premise of this series is just amazing.
 The role reversal is definitely unique and interesting to dive into.
 However, the execution could use some work.
 I dearly love many of Balogh’s books, but not only does the Westcott series start off with one too many side plots, but the characters all fall kind of flat.
 I’m hoping this is a single-book-problem like we had with Ben and Samantha in The Escape.
 Sometimes there’s just too much plot going on for proper character development.
 Granted, Balogh is just churning out new books in this series, but I would much prefer that the characters were more developed than to have a new book every six months.

 I loved Anna, I loved Camille, I loved Elizabeth, and I loved Alexander.
 Avery I had trouble with because of his strange history and the side plot which goes with it that just didn’twork with the rest of the story.
 His public self and his private self just don’t mesh well together, and it made it impossible for me to really understand him and therefore support the main relationship.
 Overall, I felt the book put more character development into Camille and Elizabeth than anyone else.
 I have the second book from the library, so I will let you know if the characters get any better.